 Data on existing product should address the same data requirements as for new active substances.
 Data from old non-GEP trials and practical experiences can be included in these evaluations.
+The applicant needs to justify that the trials are still relevant (for example in relation to GAP and susceptibility of the pest).
 For some products there may be a need to adjust the label claims.